PDPA Compliance8 min read12 April 2026

 Do I Need a Privacy Policy for My Singapore Website?

 Short answer: Yes.
-If your website collects any personal data from visitors — and virtually every website does — you need a privacy policy to comply with the Personal Data Protection Act (PDPA).
+If your website collects any personal data — and virtually every website does — you need one.

-This is not about legal formality.
-The PDPA's Notification Obligation (Sections 20-21) requires you to tell individuals what data you collect, why you collect it, and how you use it.
+The PDPA's Notification Obligation (Sections 20-21) requires you to tell people what data you collect, why, and how you use it.
 A privacy policy is the standard mechanism for doing this.

 Does Your Website Actually Collect Personal Data?